 What about Important Canon?

-I have a policy of: “if it doesn’t a) construct or resolve two different plot threads and b) important character establishment, element x shouldn’t enter the story”.
-The Whomping Willow Incident, where Snape almost got bitten by a transformed Lupin, was traumatic episode to Snape.
+I have a policy of: “if scene x doesn’t a) construct or resolve two different plot threads and/or b) serve as an important character establishing moment, it shouldn’t enter the story”.
+The Whomping Willow Incident, where Snape almost got bitten by a transformed Lupin, was a traumatic episode to Snape.
 It also says a lot of things about young!Sirius’s character.
 It also brings up James Potter, whom ASIM!Harry has ambivalent feelings towards.
 There’s a lot potential in here and I loathe to not cover it.

 It doesn’t, however, move ASIM’s plot forward.